intershop/intershop-pwa/docs/concepts/cms-integration.md

 UPDATE src/app/cms/cms.module.ts (4956 bytes)
 ```

-> **Visual Studio Code integration**
+> **Visual Studio Code Integration**
 > For Visual Studio Code there is an extension that offers comfortable usage options for the schematics, see [Angular Schematics](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics).

-## Integration with an external CMS
+## Integration with an External CMS

 Since the Intershop PWA can integrate any other REST API in addition to the ICM REST API, it should not be a problem to integrate an external 3rd party CMS that provides an own REST API, instead of using the integrated ICM CMS.
 Even combinations would be possible.

-In case an external API has to be integrated the native Angular `httpClient` needs to be used for the REST calls instead of the PWAs `apiService`.
+In case an external API has to be integrated, the native Angular `httpClient` must to be used for the REST calls instead of the PWAs `apiService`.
-In addition the mapping of content to the according places in the PWA needs to be handled in a way fitting to the external CMS.
+In addition, the mapping of content to the according places in the PWA needs to be handled in a way fitting to the external CMS.